Timing, Fundamentals, and Diversification of View Inc. (VIEW) - The Dwinnex

 Ratios:

-For a better understanding of VIEW, let’s look at its different ratios.
+Our analysis of VIEW’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.20 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.05.

 Upgrades & Downgrades